 Most of us are familiar with the story of Adam and Eve in the garden of Eden.
-(If you’d like a refresher, you can read it here.)
 The disobedience of Adam and Eve is usually what gets our attention in this story, and this makes sense.
 Disobeying God is a serious matter.

 But have you ever wondered what was so bad about eating the fruit of the tree of the knowledge of good and evil?
 How could doing that lead to the fall of all mankind?
 And when God told Adam and Eve not to eat of that tree, was He testing them, just to see whether they would obey Him?